Who pays tuition fees?

 - Students doing a full degree with a non-EU/EEA citizenship who hold a temporary residence permission "with a view to/possibility of" being granted permanent residence in Denmark do not pay tuition.
 Your residence permit must state: "mhp. varigt ophold" or "mmf varigt ophold".

 - Children of workers from non-EU/EEA countries having been granted a residence permit pursuant to Section 9M of the Danish Aliens Act and whose parents have been granted residence permits pursuant to Section 9A of the Danish Aliens Act.

 - Students who have a permanent residence permit in one of the Nordic nations (Denmark, Norway, Sweden, Finland or Iceland)*

 - Students with a residence permit granted on the basis of family reunification (if the permanent residence is in Denmark)

 If you wish to apply for an exemption of tuition fees, you must document your residential status by submitting a copy of your residence permission or passport with your application.

 *NOTE: the country, which issued your permanent residence permit, may revoke your permit if you leave the country to live somewhere else.
 It is your responsibility to research the consequences of your relocation to Denmark.
 If your permanent residence permit is revoked you will have to pay tuition fees like all other non-EU/EEA citizens.

 What does tuition cover?

-When you have been admitted you will receive the payment information by email.
-It will be sent to the email you used when you applied.
+After you have been admitted, you will receive the payment information by email - it will be sent to the email stated in your application.

 Terms of payment